maxmanders/maxmanders.co.uk/_posts/2015-01-04-on-being-a-technical-reviewer.markdown

 After the book had been reviewed in its entirety, I was asked to submit my bio for inclusion in the front matter.
 It really was quite exciting when the publishers sent that section over for review and approval!
-The book has now bee published, and I'm hoping to get my copy any day now!
+The book has now been published, and I'm hoping to get my copy any day now!
 Being a technical reviewer may not be a paying gig, but it's definitely worth doing - it's rewarding, and I feel like it gave me the opportunity to contribute something back to the community that has been so giving over the years, helping